The Impact of Star Formation Histories on the Inner Dark Matter Density Slopes of Galaxies: Results

 \subsection{Burstiness}

 To quantify burstiness in a galaxy’s SFH, we defined a starburst phase using the following criterion:

 This is conceptually similar to the approach in \cite{FIRE_burst}, although we used longer time windows (50 and 500 Myr, compared to their 10 and 200 Myr).
-Using this definition, we calculated a metric: the \emph{bursty mass fraction}.
+Using this definition, we calculated a metric: the \emph{bursty mass fraction} \mybold{($f_{\rm M, burst}$), defined as the fraction of a galaxy's stellar mass formed during starburst phases.}

-Fig.~\ref{fig:burstiness_stellarmass_2panels} shows how this quantity varies with stellar mass.
-Compared to the results in \cite{FIRE_burst}, our criterion produces a more gradually decreasing trend with stellar mass for FIRE-2 galaxies (they did not analyse NIHAO galaxies), which can be well approximated by a second degree polynomial.
+Fig.~\ref{fig:burstiness_stellarmass_2panels} shows how this quantity varies with stellar mass. \mybold{Fig. \ref{fig:sfr_3_panels} presents the SFH of five NIHAO galaxies of different stellar masses, illustrating visually the dependence between burstiness and stellar mass.} Compared to the results in \cite{FIRE_burst}, our criterion produces a more gradually decreasing trend with stellar mass for FIRE-2 galaxies (they did not analyse NIHAO galaxies), which can be well approximated by a second degree polynomial.
 To characterise individual deviations from this trend, we defined the \emph{burst deviation} as the difference between a galaxy’s bursty mass fraction and the value predicted from the polynomial fit at its stellar mass.
 This deviation quantifies how much more or less bursty a galaxy is than expected for its stellar mass.

 In Fig.~\ref{fig:main_figure_color_bursty}, we plot the inner slope of the dark matter density profile as a function of the stellar-to-halo mass ratio for both NIHAO and FIRE-2 galaxies.
 This time, each galaxy is coloured by its burst deviation.
 We fitted separate trends using Eq.~\ref{eq:tollet} for galaxies with positive (more bursty than expected) and negative (less bursty than expected), yielding the parameters in Table~\ref{tab:params-FIREandNIHAO-burst}.